eslint/cn.eslint.org/docs/rules/operator-assignment.md

 ---
-title: Rule operator-assignment
+title: operator-assignment - Rules
 layout: doc
 ---
 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->

-# Operator Assignment Shorthand (operator-assignment)
+# require or disallow assignment operator shorthand where possible (operator-assignment)

-# 简化赋值操作 (operator-assignment)
+# 要求或禁止尽可能地简化赋值操作 (operator-assignment)

 JavaScript provides shorthand operators that combine variable assignment and some simple mathematical operations.
 For example, `x = x + 4` can be shortened to `x += 4`.
 The supported shorthand forms are as follows: